Tim Rowett: Toy collection

 Among Rowett's first toys as a child included a novelty wheelbarrow and a squeaking panda teddy bear.

 Journalists who visited Rowett's home noted that his collection, which spans over 50 years and contains an estimated 25,000 pieces, takes up a large amount of space.
 It was reported there were over 180 suitcases which are neatly ordered by year, and most of his walls and bookshelves are filled with items, including novelty clocks and display cabinets with optical illusions.

 Hendrik Ball, a former BBC producer who works with Rowett to develop the Grand Illusions videos, said that Rowett will carry around toys and equipment with him and give demonstrations "whenever there is a lull".
 After a meal at a restaurant, he allegedly went outside and inflated a large balloon using a helium cylinder stored in the boot of his car, then lit and attached a sparkler before releasing it into the air.

 Family

 Rowett was born during World War II to father William Berkeley Rowett, an ordained priest, and mother Elizabeth Chidell, who were married on 9 October 1934.
 He has four brothers.
 Rowett has distant relatives in Canada, and his family tree has immediate connections to the country.
+Through his father, he descends from cryptogamist Miles Joseph Berkeley, politician Rowland Berkeley and painter Emeric Essex Vidal.

 In 1968, his elder brother David, who had moved to Canada, died at the age of 27.